- When and how can I register for summer classes?

 A: Summer semester charges will begin showing up on May student bills.

 A: Students with a declared major who need advising during the summer term should contact their assigned advisor or program staff if their assigned advisor isn’t working during the summer term.
-Academic Support and Advising (ASA) will be available all summer to advise students who are undeclared, pre-music, pre-theatre, pre-music theatre and pre-business.
+Academic Support and Advising (ASA) will be available all summer to advise students who are undeclared, pre-business, pre-music, pre-music theatre, pre-software engineering, and pre-theatre.
 New students will be advised at New Student Orientation.
 Returning students will be advised through one-on-one appointments in our office.
 More information: 970-351-1391, ASA website or firstname.lastname@example.org.

 Yes.
 The Technical Support Center (TSC) is available 24 hours a day, 7 days a week, and 365 days a year by calling 970-351-4357 or at the Online Support Center.